 Our Financial Accountability

-- KHS maintains an operating budget of $5 million annually through the generous support of our donors, and through self-generating revenue, such as fees for services at our two pet resorts, humane education and behavior training programs.
+- KHS maintains an operating budget of approximately $5 million annually through the generous support of our donors, and through self-generating revenues, such as fees for services at our two pet resorts, humane education and behavior training programs.